mariadb-corporation/mariadb-connector-python/doc/source/usage.rst

 Connecting
 ##########

-The basic usage of MariaDB Connector/Python is similiar to other database drivers which implement |DBAPI|.
+The basic usage of MariaDB Connector/Python is similar to other database drivers which implement |DBAPI|.

 Below is a simple example of a typical use of MariaDB Connector/Python